 \subsection{Contribution}

-Original multi-agent pickup and delivery (MAPD) focuses only on conveying target racks, while some studies also consider exchanging the positions of racks \cite{li2023, bachor2023}.
-The difference between MARPF and rearrangement-considering MAPD is outlined as follows: \begin{itemize} \item \textbf{MARPF}: Only the target racks are assigned goals, and the obstacle racks are situated freely. \item \textbf{Rearrangement-considering MAPD}: All racks are assigned goals. \end{itemize}
+Original multi-agent pickup and delivery (MAPD) focuses only on conveying target racks.
+Other studies have considered switching the positions of racks \cite{li2023, bachor2023}.
+The difference between MARPF and rearrangement-considering MAPD is as follows: \begin{itemize} \item \textbf{MARPF}: Only the target racks are assigned goals; the obstacle racks are situated freely. \item \textbf{Rearrangement-considering MAPD}: All racks are assigned goals. \end{itemize}

 It could be posited that rearrangement-considering MAPD can potentially address MARPF by assigning the same goal positions as the initial positions for obstacle racks.
 However, we estimate two typical situations where this assumption may not apply: (1) Environments with highly dense racks, where some situations cannot be solved by rearrangement-considering MAPD (Fig. \ref{dd_mapd_example}).
 Sufficient conditions for solvability are discussed in a sliding tile puzzle \cite{johnson1879}; and (2) Environments with dense racks and a limited number of AGVs, where relocating racks to their initial positions would require a significant number of time steps.
 The optimization problem of where to relocate the obstacle racks is challenging, and MARPF constitutes a new problem.